Chef Aryen Moore-Alston Wants to Feed You

 I think people respect the fact that sometimes passion trumps education.
 Sometimes your love for something trumps the sophisticated way of how to hold a knife or how to cut or dice or mince.
 You can see it in someone’s eyes that they love what they do.
 Hopefully, that love that I have for the culinary arts will show and people will just want to share this journey with me.–Chef Aryen

 Aryen Moore-Alston has always been one of the most talented people that I know.
-Aryen can write you a software program, do the graphic design for a brochure, perform and original dance, bring life to a character in a play, and cook you and amazing meal.
-Oh did I mention that she speaks three languages.
-A graduate of Spelman College, her career first began as a programmer for a technology company.
+Aryen can write you a software program, create the graphic design for a brochure, perform an original dance, bring life to a character in a play, and cook you an amazing meal.
+Oh did I mention that she speaks three languages?
+A graduate of Spelman College, her career first began as a security analyst for a Fortune 500 company.
 She realized that wasn’t what she wanted to do and returned home to Memphis briefly before relocating to California where she worked for a casting director and a publicist.
-She eventually found herself back in Memphis working for a marketing and public relations firm, teaching dance to children and introducing them to technology.
+She came back to Memphis to host a television show and eventually found herself working for a marketing and public relations firm, teaching dance to children and introducing them to technology.

 With multiple careers under her belt and she was only in her 20’s, Aryen still wasn’t doing the thing she has loved since she was a child, which was cook.
 Her father, who passed when she was a preteen, helped her develop this love and when other children were asking for Barbies she was asking for cookbooks so she could try some new recipes.
 This love led her to open her own catering company, Sweet Potato Baby.
-Also, in 2008 she and her mother, Karen Moore, launched “This House Is Cooking,” a cooking show that took place in houses for sale in order to showcase the real estate.
-Last year, Aryen sent in a video audition for the “Food Network Star” and was selected to compete in the 10th season for her own cooking show.
-She was the only Memphian and the only African American female on the show this season.
-I caught up with the 31-year-old single mother (Her daughter Kennedi is four) as the show was recording the final episodes to talk to her about what life is like now.
+Also, in 2008 she and her mother, Karen Moore, launched “This House Is Cooking,” a television cooking show that took place in houses for sale in order to showcase the real estate.
+In 2012, Aryen sent in a video audition for “Food Network Star” and was selected to compete in the 10th season for her own cooking show.
+She was the first person chosen from Memphis and from Tennessee during the 10 years the show has been on the air and the only African American female on the show this season.
+I caught up with the 31-year-old single mother (her daughter Kennedi is four) just before she flew back to record the final episode to talk to her about what life is like now.

 Aryen: It’s been almost surreal being on the show.
 We’ve filmed, we’ve flown, we’ve had our phones taken from us, and we’ve been isolated.
 It’s always interesting to see how they edited it.
 It’s almost like you don’t want to watch, but you do because you know you saw it your way but now you’re waiting to see how the world is gonna see it.
 It’s also very rewarding.
 I’m finally where I knew I wanted be.